New Online Permitting System

-The Building Inspection Services Board (BISB) looks after building inspections for Stirling-Rawdon, Deseronto, Madoc Township, Tweed, and Tyendinaga.
+The Building Inspection Services Board (BISB) looks after building inspections for Stirling-Rawdon, Deseronto, Madoc Township, Marmora and Lake, Tweed, and Tyendinaga.

 Changes to the Building Code Act & Ontario Building Code

 Effective January 1, 2012, the Ontario Building Code made many changes that may affect you.
 Also, personsengaged in the business of providing “design activities”must meet prescribed qualifications.
 Design includes a plan, specification, sketch, drawing or graphic representation respecting the construction of a building.

 Additional information, including the text of the Regulation, and Questions and Answers, can be foundat the Ministry’s website, www.obc.mah.gov.on.ca

 List of Construction Projects that Require a Permit